 - Aggressive bus drivers.

-- Bus drivers not abiding by traffic laws, not yielding to the right of way, not stopping at red lights or stop signs.
+- Bus drivers not following traffic laws, not yielding to the right of way, not stopping at red lights or stop signs.

 - Fatigued bus drivers.